First Turkey MTB XC race start

 A little history

-Hand-made mountain bike trails have existed at First Turkey since the 1990s, and indeed some of the more resilient black trails such as Whitey, 1995, and Leper’s Leap are still in use today.
-Most of the trail network however is relatively new, having been completed since 2015 when Cyclone Marcia tore through the area and devastated most of the bushland.
+Hand-made mountain bike trails have existed at First Turkey since the 1990s, and indeed some of the more resilient black trails such as Whitey, 1995, and Leper's Leap are still in use today.

 An interesting piece of trivia is that First Turkey has a long association with cycling for sport, even before the age of mountain bikes, going back to at least as early as this 1952 newspaper article.

-Cycling at First Turkey 1952
+First Turkey newspaper clipping 1952

 Trail Ratings

-Dozens of trails cater for all classes from beginner to expert.
+Dozens of mountain bike trails cater for all classes from beginner to expert.
 Included in the details of each trail below is a symbol to indicate its degree of difficulty as per the IMBA Trail Difficulty Rating System.

 (Green Circle) Easy